wassermanlab/IBVL/Nextflow_script/GPCC_version/Mitochondria_pipeline.md

 	-O ${MT_MergeVcfs.simpleName}_filtered.vcf.gz
 ```

-  **Future update in the IBVL pipeline** : Add the --autosomal-coverage parameter
+**Future update in the IBVL pipeline** : "A USER ERROR has occurred: autosomal-coverage is not a recognized option"
+Solenne asked GATK dev team if this flag will be included in future release of GATK4 or if they should not be used anymore

 **Variant trimming using [LeftAlignAndTrimVariants](https://gatk.broadinstitute.org/hc/en-us/articles/360037225872-LeftAlignAndTrimVariants)**